Cortisol: Circadian and ultradian rhythms in cortisol

 Diurnal cycles of cortisol levels are found in humans.
+In humans, this cycle is characterized by high levels of cortisol early in the morning just before or at the time of waking.
+This is often known as the cortisol awakening response.
+Cortisol levels then decrease over the day with a nadir in the late evening.
+In addition to the diurnal rhythm over the day night cycle, cortisol is also released in an ultradian rhythm.
+This ultradian rhythm is characterized by hourly pulses of cortisol secretion.

 Stress

 Sustained stress can lead to high levels of circulating cortisol (regarded as one of the more important of the several "stress hormones").
+Women show larger increases in cortisol than men when chronically stressed.

 Effects during pregnancy

 During human pregnancy, increased fetal production of cortisol between weeks 30 and 32 initiates production of fetal lung pulmonary surfactant to promote maturation of the lungs.
 In fetal lambs, glucocorticoids (principally cortisol) increase after about day 130, with lung surfactant increasing greatly, in response, by about day 135, and although lamb fetal cortisol is mostly of maternal origin during the first 122 days, 88% or more is of fetal origin by day 136 of gestation.
 Although the timing of fetal cortisol concentration elevation in sheep may vary somewhat, it averages about 11.8 days before the onset of labor.
 In several livestock species (e.g. cattle, sheep, goats, and pigs), the surge of fetal cortisol late in gestation triggers the onset of parturition by removing the progesterone block of cervical dilation and myometrial contraction.
 The mechanisms yielding this effect on progesterone differ among species.
 In the sheep, where progesterone sufficient for maintaining pregnancy is produced by the placenta after about day 70 of gestation, the prepartum fetal cortisol surge induces placental enzymatic conversion of progesterone to estrogen.
 (The elevated level of estrogen stimulates prostaglandin secretion and oxytocin receptor development.)

 Exposure of fetuses to cortisol during gestation can have a variety of developmental outcomes, including alterations in prenatal and postnatal growth patterns.
 In marmosets, a species of New World primates, pregnant females have varying levels of cortisol during gestation, both within and between females.
 Infants born to mothers with high gestational cortisol during the first trimester of pregnancy had lower rates of growth in body mass indices than infants born to mothers with low gestational cortisol (about 20% lower).
 However, postnatal growth rates in these high-cortisol infants were more rapid than low-cortisol infants later in postnatal periods, and complete catch-up in growth had occurred by 540 days of age.
 These results suggest that gestational exposure to cortisol in fetuses has important potential fetal programming effects on both pre and postnatal growth in primates.